fbacher/xbmc/README UNICODE.md

 Almost all of the code which interacts directly with the ICU library is contained in utils/Unicode.
 It attempts to isolate ICU from the rest of the code.
 There are several cases in which another new class, UnicodeUtils, access ICU classes, but with only several other exceptions, UnicodeUtils is the only one that does.

-The code in Unicode is a work in progress since I'm still learning the various APIs and the best ways to go about accomplishing things.
+The code in Unicode is a **work in progress and subject to change** since I'm still learning the various APIs and the best ways to go about accomplishing things.
 In particular there are several ways to represent Unicode data that has performance and complexity impacts:

 1. UnicodeString
 Roughly equivalent to std::string.
 It has the most comprehensive support throughout the API and is easiest to use.
 It does involve more overhead to create since data must be converted to native UChar (UTF-16).
 There is a way to cause data to be stack allocated instead of heap, which I will be leveraging soon.